luckman212/stv/README.md

 <img src="steve.png" width="128">

+⚠️ `stv` needs an update to be compatible with the new output format of `pfctl` in pfSense version 2.9 (or 25.11+).
+I am working on this and will release an update shortly!

 `stv` is a **S**tate **T**able **V**iewer for [pfSense](https://github.com/pfsense/pfsense/).
 It's meant to be used at the commandline (console or ssh). **stv** leverages `pfctl` and `awk` to generate its output.

 ## Why